 During your WIC visit we will:

-• Review your income, and your proof of identity and residency
+• Review your income, your ID and your proof residency

-• Weigh and measure each person applying for WIC
+• Weigh and measure each family member applying for WIC

 • Screen for anemia*

 • Talk with you about your nutrition interests and goals